formulagp/Pi-Weather-Station/README.md

 - blue --> tempOutputPort

 Following this, two new methods were created for version 1.1.0, the startup and shutdown methods.
 The startup method will run when the program is initially started, which will utilize the LCD screen from the GrovePi Kit to display a startup message and also blink the green LED twice.
 The shutdown method will run when the user presses ctr-c at any time and displays a shutdown message to the LCD while blinking the red LED twice.
 After the message is displayed, the program will exit by calling the sys.exit() function.

-[1.0.0]
+[1.0.0] - 2021-5-22

 Original project upload from CS-350 class.
-Project includes everything
+Project includes all code necessary to get the user up and running, collecting weather data.